AgoraIO/Agora-Chat-API-Examples/Chat-iOS/README.md

 1.AgoraChatAPIExample,will show you how to using AgoraChatSDK api build a chat Application.

-2.AgoraChatAPIExample-Swift,will show you how to using AgoraChatSDK api build a chat Application of Swift programa lanuage.
+2.AgoraChatAPIExample-Swift,will show you how to using AgoraChatSDK api build a chat Application of Swift program lanuage.

 3.Chatuikitquickstart,will show you how to quickly build a chat project with AgoraChat-UIKit base on AgoraChatSDK.